What Is Equivalent To 9 12

 Understanding Fractions: A Quick Refresher

 Before we dive into finding equivalents for 9/12, let's briefly recap what a fraction represents.
 A fraction, like 9/12, is a representation of a part of a whole.
-The top number, 9, is called the numerator, and it indicates the number of parts we're considering.
+Now, the top number, 9, is called the numerator, and it indicates the number of parts we're considering.
 The bottom number, 12, is called the denominator, and it represents the total number of equal parts the whole is divided into.

 Finding Equivalent Fractions to 9/12: The Method